-According to the American Nonsmokers’ Rights Foundation (ANRF), a nonprofit which creates comprehensive programs to prevent secondhand smoke, the list of smoke-free casinos in the US is quite extensive.
+According to the American Nonsmokers’ Rights Foundation (ANRF), a nonprofit that creates comprehensive programs to prevent secondhand smoke, the list of smoke-free casinos in the US is quite extensive.

 As of August 2020, there are at least 957 US casinos and tribal gaming venues with 100% smoke-free policies.
-Some properties are required by state law to be smoke-free while others have done so by their own corporate policy.
+Some properties are required by state law to be smoke-free, while others are because of their own corporate policy.

 But what better time to rethink health policies than during a pandemic?
-Because of this, the ANRF notes that 39 state-regulated commercial casinos are implementing smoke-free policies during COVID-19.
+The ANRF notes that 39 state-regulated commercial casinos are implementing smoke-free policies during COVID-19.

 At least 782 commercial casino were already smoke-free prior to the pandemic.